 A ribbon-cutting ceremony was held to officially mark the completion of the newly renovated Fairwinds Marina in Nanoose Bay on Wednesday, 9 April 2025.
 Seacliff Properties led the project, which marks a milestone in the waterfront community's ongoing development.
+The event was attended by community members, regional officials and Seacliff Properties executives.

 Ribbon cutting during the opening ceremony of the renovated Fairwinds Marina in Nanoose Bay on 9 April 2025.
 From left: Regional District of Nanaimo Electoral Area E director Bob Rogers, marina manager Rowan Gloag, Zaid Hamdi, senior development manager at Seacliff Properties and Georgia Desjardins, vice-president of development at Seacliff.
 (Photo credit: Fairwinds Marina)